2025–26 UEFA Youth League: Knockout phase

-The top 22 teams from the UEFA Champions League Path as well as 10 winners of the Domestic Champions Path qualified for the knockout phase, which were played in a single-leg knockout format.
+The top 22 teams from the UEFA Champions League Path as well as 10 winners of the Domestic Champions Path qualified for the knockout phase, which was played in a single-leg knockout format.
 For the round of 32, the top six teams from the UEFA Champions League Path were paired against the teams finished in 17th to 22nd place, and the Domestic Champions Path winners were paired against teams ranked 7th to 16th.

+Round of 32

+The draw for the round of 32 was held on 12 December 2025.

+The matches were played on 3 and 4 February 2026.